lucjones20/ES-synth-starter/README.md

 SampleISR is an interrupt that produces the desired vout for the audio output.

 - Initiation Interval: 45.45 microseconds
-- Measured Maximum Execution Time: 28.0  microseconds
+- Measured Maximum Execution Time: 28.0  microseconds (all 12 keys pressed)
 - Critical instant analysis of the rate monotic scheduler: shown below

 &nbsp;